CamDavidsonPilon/lifelines/docs/Compatibility with scikit-learn.rst

     sk_cph.score(X, Y)

-.. note:: The X variable still needs to be a DataFrame, and should contains the event-occurred column (``event_col``) if it exists.
+.. note:: The X variable still needs to be a DataFrame, and should contain the event-occurred column (``event_col``) if it exists.

 If needed, the original lifeline's instance is available as the ``lifelines_model`` attribute.